Friday, December 12, 2025

 Satay Celup

-The way that they do satay in Malacca is a bit different from what one is accustomed to seeing in Singapore.
-The most important thing is that it is more salty than it is sweet and they also use different parts of the animal like intestines, which are pretty good.
-But the other way that they do it is in this hot pot form called satay celup.
-The broth is still a spicy peanut sauce that is slightly sweet, but it's not as sugary, thick, nor aromatic as the dipping sauce in Singapore.
-It's actually more spicy, so much that I even ate a few extra spoonfuls of the broth at the end of my meal because it was that pleasant.
+The way that they do satay in Malacca is rather unique.
+The most notable thing is that it is more salty than it is sweet, and they use different parts of the animal like intestines, which are pretty good.
+But satay in Malacca can also be served in a hot pot format called satay celup.
+The communal pot in the center of the table is filled with a spicy peanut base that is slightly sweet, but it's not as sugary, thick, nor aromatic as the dipping sauce that one might be thinking of.
+It's actually more spicy, so much that I even ate a few extra spoonfuls of the sauce at the end of my meal because of how pleasant it was.

-Anyway, this shop (288 Jalan Parameswara, 010-268-2998) has been around since 1930.
-One goes up to the fridge to pick out their selection of skewers to dip in the free broth.
-And there were quite a few interesting things available, including a number of minced fish paste items like "pandan sushi" and a seafood cone.
-My favorite item was actually the shelled prawns, which were small and charged at a premium but were impressively fresh and savory.
+And this satay celup restaurant, McQuek's, has been around since 1930 (288 Jalan Parameswara, 010-268-2998).
+One goes up to the fridge to pick from selection of skewers to dip in the pot.
+There were quite a few interesting things available, including a number of minced fish paste items like "pandan sushi" and a "seafood cone."
+My favorite item was the shelled prawns, which were small and charged at a premium but were impressively fresh and savory.
 The service here was fast and I moved through the queue pretty quickly tonight.
 I'm surprised this Malaccan style isn't more well-known.

 No comments: